eludin/bash-projects/README.md

-Contains small scripts developed for class work, exercises, and personal projects.
+Contains short and lightweight scripts developed for class work, exercises, and personal projects.